 Visit Amboise Town

-The town center of Amboise provides ample opportunity to admire the half-timbered and stone housing that line the narrow streets.
+The town center of Amboise provides ample opportunity to admire the half-timbered stone housing that lines the narrow streets.

 Both lend a certain charm and old feel to the town that you don’t get in Paris.

-Despite it being a chilly day in early April, the town was beginning to feel alive.
+Despite being chilly in early April, the town was beginning to feel alive.
 People began emerging from their hibernations and reentering the world of the living.

 It all cemented my belief that a day trip to Amboise was the perfect decision.
 There didn’t seem to be too many tourists, which was a welcome change from the overflowing streets of Paris.